peakflames/mogzi/.clinerules/workflows/implement-next-priority-ui-task.md

 3. Await user confirmation before proceeding.
    - Do not proceed to the next step until the user approves the proposed plan.

+4. **Check in with user.**
+   - After approval, confirm with the user before starting test creation.
+   - Use `ask_followup_question` to ensure the user is ready to move to the implementation phase.

 ## 4. Create Automation Tests